Why OKRs fail; Top 5 OKR fails you need to know and how to avoid them.

 Before implementing OKRs into that department ensure you have a transition plan to manage the change and mitigate the risks and issues.

 Create organisational OKRs that support this shift in approach, use the OKR system to help you enforce the change and encourage teams to achieve OKRs that drive the new culture.

-Expecting immediate results is major contributor to why OKRs fail
+Expecting results immediately is a major contributor to why OKRs fail.

 It can take a year for an organisation to become competent at OKRs and the benefits grow slowly over that time.

 This can often be too long for many senior leaders, they then start to lose faith by the second quarter and abandon the initiative by Q3/Q4.